RaniereSouza/meteor-fc-cli-rmv-problem/README.md

 <br>
 <b>RESULT:</b> ALL the files from FileCollection (Images) are Removed (it can be confirmed in the MongoDB shell, running "meteor mongo" and looking at the images.files Collection).

-The lines where the Remove operation is executed are highlighted at lines 132 and 175 from the file <a href="https://github.com/RaniereSouza/meteor-fc-cli-rmv-problem/blob/master/client/components/eventsForm.js">client/components/eventsForm.js</a>
+The lines where the Remove operation is executed are highlighted at lines <a href="https://github.com/RaniereSouza/meteor-fc-cli-rmv-problem/blob/master/client/components/eventsForm.js#L132">132</a> and <a href="https://github.com/RaniereSouza/meteor-fc-cli-rmv-problem/blob/master/client/components/eventsForm.js#L175">175</a> from the file <a href="https://github.com/RaniereSouza/meteor-fc-cli-rmv-problem/blob/master/client/components/eventsForm.js">client/components/eventsForm.js</a>